serenorg/serendb/test_runner/README.md

 'pg_clients' contains tests for connecting with various client libraries.
 Each client test uses a Dockerfile that pulls an image that contains the client, and connects to PostgreSQL with it.
-The client tests can be run against an existing PostgreSQL or Neon installation.
+The client tests can be run against an existing PostgreSQL or SerenDB installation.

 'performance' contains performance regression tests.
 Each test exercises a particular scenario or workload, and outputs measurements.
 They should be run serially, to avoid the tests interfering with the performance of each other.
-Some performance tests set up their own Neon environment, while others can be run against an existing PostgreSQL or Neon environment.
+Some performance tests set up their own SerenDB environment, while others can be run against an existing PostgreSQL or SerenDB environment.

 ### Running the tests